numpy/numpy.org/NA-overview.rst

 In all the tests we've tried, R treated NAs the same way that matplotlib treated numpy.ma masked values.
-[NATHANIEL: Since you have more experience with R, would you be able to play around with this a bit more?]
+[NATHANIEL, Since you have more experience with R, would you be able to play around with this a bit more?]

 The matplotlib pcolor function does some additional